ntustison/Histograms/Text/intro.md

-Early attempts at quantification of ventilation images were limited to enumerating the number of ventilation defects or estimating the proportion of ventilated lung [@Lange:1999aa;@Altes:2001aa;@Samee:2003aa].
-This early work has evolved to current techniques which can be generally categorized in order of increasing algorithmic sophistication as follows:
+Early attempts at quantification of ventilation images were limited to enumerating the number of ventilation defects or estimating the proportion of ventilated lung [@Lange:1999aa;@Altes:2001aa;@Samee:2003aa] which has evolved to more sophisticated techniques used currently.
+A brief outline of major contributions can be roughly sketched to include:

 * binary thresholding based on relative intensities [@Woodhouse:2005aa;@Shammi:2021aa],